 However, if you want to set your stone in an entirely different setting, there are several factors that will influence the cost:

 - The type of metal used in the setting: platinum vs. gold

 - The quality of the diamonds used in the setting

 - The quality and cost of the craftsmanship and detail of the setting

 This could range from $3,000 to $5,000, or more if it's dripping from diamonds at every angle.

 What Does Resetting A Diamond Ring Mean?

-When someone uses the term reset a diamond engagement ring, this means taking the stone (or stones) and moving them to a different position.
-Stones are set in a ring when it is first made.
-Over time, changes may take place and people may want to change how the stones are set in the diamond engagement ring.
+When someone uses the term reset a diamond engagement ring, this means taking the stone (or stones) creating an entirely new ring design.
+Over time, people may want to change how the stones are set in the diamond engagement ring.
 For example, there might be flaws that need to be covered or the stones may need to be moved to match contemporary styles.
 Some people may even want to add a different stone or change the band.